junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 > Castiel's expression had been murderous ever since they found out what plan Dean had in his mind, ever since he dumped them and ran away outside Blue Earth, Minnesota.
 >
 > Sam was the one figured out his farewell trip, and Cas was the one zapped him back to Bobby's place.
 The taped paper box with his farewell letter left forgotten in Cicero, Indiana, so was Baby.
 But they didn't have time to worry about that.
+Not now.
 >
 > Everyone in the house glared at Dean like *he* was the Devil that was about to destroy the world.
-Dean tried to force a pretended lightness by some half-hearted jokes, but they did zero help saving him from the glares.
+Dean tried to force a pretended lightness by some half-hearted jokes, but they did zero help saving him from the glares and glowers.
 >
 > He whined loudly when they threw him into Bobby's panic room, the very place he locked Sam up for his demon blood detox. *Guess you never know whose turn it was.*
 >
-> Dean was pacing in the tiny space when the metal door clanked open, Sam standing at the door, looking utterly pissed.
+> Dean was pacing in the tiny space when the metal door clanked open again, Sam standing at the door, looking utterly pissed.
 And Cas stood three steps away outside the door, glaring at Dean like his eyes could literally burst into flames with divine wrath, torching him alive.
 >
 > Dean never saw him like that before -- the look in Castiel's eyes were intense enough to prickle the hairs on his neck, but somehow, he was feeling bold to poke the bear. *He was gonna die sooner or later anyway, how bad it could be to upset Cas more than he already did?* He poked Bobby ten minutes ago, knowing full well how hurt his words could be, and Sam could just be the next.
 It became his life's goal to irritate everyone enough to make them hate him enough to not care when he died. *Sounds like a plan, right?*
 >